sausheong/polyblog/README.md

 1. In the Ruby responder we don't do anything with the request data, but here we extract the data from the form post and create the post using the form data
 2. In the Ruby responder we return HTML to the browser, but here we send a 302 to the browser, with the location set in the header. instructing the browser to go to another URL i.e. the response is a redirect instruction to the browser

-The code looks more complex than the one in the Ruby responder, but it's just that Java is more verbose than Ruby.
+The code looks more complex than the one in the Ruby responder, but it's just that Java is more verbose than Ruby (and that we need to connect to the database first).

 ## Show all posts